-(a) The purchase price for Units of a Major Member purchased pursuant to Section 10.3 or Section 10.4 (the "Buyout Purchase Price") shall be equal to the amount that would be distributed to the selling Major Member if the assets and business of the Company were sold at fair market value and the Company were dissolved immediately prior to sale.
+- (a) The purchase price for Units of a Major Member purchased pursuant to Section 10.3 or Section 10.4 (the "Buyout Purchase Price") shall be equal to the amount that would be distributed to the selling Major Member if the assets and business of the Company were sold at fair market value and the Company were dissolved immediately prior to sale.
 Fair market value of the Company's assets and business shall be determined by mutual agreement of the Members (including pursuant to the engagement of such independent third-party valuation firm as the Major Members may mutually agree upon), with such agreement to take place within thirty days after the date (the "Election Date") on which a Major Member (the "Non-Electing Major Member") has received an election to acquire all of its Units from the other Major Member (the "Electing Major Member") under Section 10.3 or Section 10.4.
-If the Major Members are able to agree with respect to fair market value within thirty days after the Election Date, the purchase and sale of the applicable Units shall take place on the date that is sixty days after the Election Date, or the next Business Day if such date is not a Business Day.

-(b) In the event that the Major Members cannot agree on the fair market value of the Company's assets and business within thirty days after the Election Date, the Electing Major Member shall have the right to serve notice to the Non-Electing Major Member (the "Value Notice") setting forth the Electing Major Member's determination as to the fair market value of the Company's assets and business and each Major Member's respective share thereof, providing a Buyout Purchase Price for each Major Member's Units.
-If the Non-Electing Major Member does not receive the Value Notice within thirty days after the Election Date, the Company shall dissolve in accordance with the terms of this Agreement.

-(c) If the Non-Electing Major Member receives the Value Notice within thirty days after the Election Date, the Non-Electing Major Member shall have the right either (i) to sell all of its Units at the Buyout Purchase Price for such Units contained in the Value Notice or (ii) to purchase all of the Electing Major Member's Units for the applicable Buyout Purchase Price for such Units contained in the Value Notice.
+If the Major Members are able to agree with respect to fair market value within thirty days after the Election Date, the purchase and sale of the applicable Units shall take place on the date that is sixty days after the Election Date, or the next Business Day if such date is not a Business Day. - (b) In the event that the Major Members cannot agree on the fair market value of the Company's assets and business within thirty days after the Election Date, the Electing Major Member shall have the right to serve notice to the Non-Electing Major Member (the "Value Notice") setting forth the Electing Major Member's determination as to the fair market value of the Company's assets and business and each Major Member's respective share thereof, providing a Buyout Purchase Price for each Major Member's Units.
+If the Non-Electing Major Member does not receive the Value Notice within thirty days after the Election Date, the Company shall dissolve in accordance with the terms of this Agreement. - (c) If the Non-Electing Major Member receives the Value Notice within thirty days after the Election Date, the Non-Electing Major Member shall have the right either (i) to sell all of its Units at the Buyout Purchase Price for such Units contained in the Value Notice or (ii) to purchase all of the Electing Major Member's Units for the applicable Buyout Purchase Price for such Units contained in the Value Notice.
 To exercise this purchase right, the Non-Electing Major Member must send a written notice to the Electing Major Member within fifteen days after the Non-Electing Major Member's receipt of the Value Notice.
 If the Non-Electing Major Member exercises its purchase right within the required time period, the purchase and sale of the applicable Units shall take place on the date that is forty-five days after the Non-Electing Major Member's receipt of the Value Notice, or the next Business Day if such date is not a Business Day.
-If the Non-Electing Major Member shall purchase all of the Units of the Non-Electing Major Member on the date that is thirty days after the Non-Electing Major Member on the atte that is not a Business Day if such date is not a Business Day if such date is not a Business Day if such date is not a Business Day the Non-Electing Major Member on the date that is thirty days after the Non-Electing Major Member on the date that is not a Business Day if such date is not a Business Day if such date is not a Business Day if such date is not a Business Day.
+If the Non-Electing Major Member does not exercise its purchase right within the required time period, the Electing Major Member shall purchase all of the Units of the Non-Electing Major Member on the date that is thirty days after the Non-Electing Major Member's receipt of the Value Notice, or the next Business Day if such date is not a Business Day if such date is not a Business Day.